vii33/PomodoroClock/README.md

 * Also shows progression in task bar
 * Built with .Net 4.5

+## Software Installation
+Software needs the [.net Standard Framework](https://dotnet.microsoft.com/download/dotnet-framework).
+Most Windows PCs have this installed by default.

+Just download and start the PomodoroTimer.exe.

 ## Remarks
-Software doesn’t play a ringing sound after the Pomodoro / Break.
-Perhaps I'll add this feature later.
+The Software doesn’t play a ringing sound after the Pomodoro / Break.
+This is done on purpose because it annoyed me (and sometimes others).

-*If the software helps you or you have some questions, feel free to contact me.*
+*If the software helps you or you have some questions, I love to hear your feedback*

 ## Acknowledgement
 Tomato Icon made by <a href="http://www.flaticon.com/authors/roundicons" title="Roundicons">Roundicons</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>